harinisuresh21/Gitguard-cli/README.md

 There is currently no tool that answers: "Does the behavior of this code match its description, and is it safe to run?"

 # 💡 The Solution
 GitGuard bridges the gap between static code scanning and runtime security through a novel Behavioral Intent Audit.

+hiiii vetgtge

 Sandboxed Detonation: We don't just read code; we run it in an ephemeral, isolated Docker Sandbox on your local machine.